MichaelCurrin/py-project-template/README.md

 $ python -m htmlscreenshot.scrape 'https://example.com'
 ```

-Then view the output directory.
+Then find your PNG in the project's output directory.

 ## Installation